mocosha/why-we-love-and-use-fsharp-talk/slides/index.md

 ### What is F#

-* Functional language based on OCaml developed by Microsoft Research
+* F# is a mature, open source, cross-platform, functional-first programming language
-  * Don Syme and his team
+  * Developed by Microsoft Research (Don Syme and his team)
-  * influenced by C# and Haskell
+  * Based on OCaml, influenced by C# and Haskell
 <br>
 <br>
 - History